OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

 #

 ### Start
-Turns telemetry on for the specific telemetry group.
+Sets telemetry level to verbose for the specific telemetry group.

 Syntax: